dqops/dqo/docs/working-with-dqo/table-comparison/table-comparison.md

     ![List of checks](https://dqops.com/docs/images/working-with-dqo/comparisons/list-of-checks.png)

-8. Click the **Save** button after making all the adjustments to save the changes.
+8. After making all the adjustments, click the **Save** button to save the changes.

 ## Run table comparison